exactly-once/workshop/testing/Messaging.IntegrationTests/README.md

 ### Step 1

-Can we solve the problem with brute-force?
+Can we solve the problem with a simple patch?
 Can we add `Task.Delay` in our test to make it pass consistently and not make it take a couple of minutes to pass?

 ### Step 2